How do you prescribe?

 All dentists must learn to prescribe medicine as it forms an integral part of their profession.
 Learning how to prescribe as a Dental student can be quite a challenging task, however.
 Students tradtitionally begin to tackle the problem through pharmacology classes, however these tend to be taught within the early part of the degree and the information, when required, is quite often forgotten or diluted due to the passage of time.

-Most professional dentists continue to insist, however, that a true understanding of the context in which medications are prescribed eventually comes about through repeated experiences in daily clinical practice and is not really adequately incorporated into basic pharmacology courses.
+context in which medications are prescribed eventually comes about through repeated experiences in daily clinical practice and is not really adequately incorporated into basic pharmacology courses.

 - Drainage is the recommended treatment for periapical periodontitis and for localized dentoalveolar abscess, with